Saint Martin of Tours, Bishop

 Even as a bishop, he continued to lead the very austere life of a monk.
 At first, he lived in a cell near his cathedral church, but later in Marmoutier, a monastery of 80 monks he founded facing Tours from the opposite bank of the Loire River.
 He also established other monasteries which he saw as an effective means for one of his objectives, the conversion of rural areas.
 Prior to this, Christianity had been largely confined to urban areas (the Latin word paganus means a ‘rural person’).
 Martin demolished temples built to idols, cut down trees believed to be sacred, and visited the more remote areas of his diocese on foot, by donkey, or by boat.
 During his 25 years as bishop, he earned an increasing reputation in miraculously healing lepers and even of bringing a dead man back to life.

 He was also know for his involvement in doctrinal disputes.
-His main target were the followers of Priscillian, a Gnostic sect.
+His main targets were the followers of Priscillian, a Gnostic sect.
 Priscillian was condemned by the Synod of Bordeaux in 384, having been already condemned by Pope Damasus and St Ambrose.
 The sect appealed to the Emperor Maximus, but in the end they were convicted of sorcery, then a capital offence, by the emperor’s court at Trier in 386.

 But Martin pleaded in Priscillian’s favour on the grounds that heretical teaching was a matter to be handled by the Church, and not by a secular court.
 Martin’s stand was not supported by many of his contemporaries.
 When Priscillian was put to death, the first time a person had been executed for heresy, his sect actually increased in numbers in Spain.
 It would continue to survive until about the 6th century.